There are 3,980people in prison custody in Ireland (1 April 2022).

 The average number of females in custody in 2020 was 148, a 12.9% decrease on the 2019 average of 170.

 The daily average number of female offenders in custody rose by29%in the ten year period between 2006 and 2016.

-As of April 2021, there are 42 people in prison slopping out, without in-cell sanitation.
+As of January 2022, there are 36people in prison slopping out, without in-cell sanitation.

 In 2020, there were285committals to prison for the non-payment of court-ordered fines, a (67%) decrease on the 2019 figure of 861.